antonfisher/antonfisher.github.io/_posts/2017-01-16-23-00-00-run-jenkins-in-docker-container-with-persistent-configuration.md

 ## Overview

-_Jenkins_ can be easily running in the _Docker_ container.
+_Jenkins_ can be easily run inside the _Docker_ container.
 There are two types of persistent data that you do not want to lose here:
 - _Jenkins_ configuration (includes tasks)
 - task artifacts or build results.

-Usually developers/devops take care about build results, but in other hand they often forget about _CI_ system configuration.
+Usually developers/devops take care about build results, from other hand they often forget about _CI_ system configuration.
-_Jenkins_ team has introduced a _pipeline_ mechanism which allows developer to store a task configuration directly in the application code (using `Jenkinsfile`).
+_Jenkins_ team has introduced a _pipeline_ mechanism that allows developer to store a task configuration directly in the application code (using `Jenkinsfile`).
-This helps to reduce amount of things which are stored on _Jenkins_ side.
+This helps to reduce amount of things that are stored on _Jenkins_ side.
-Also makes it easy to change build configs directly in the code, and you get configuration versioning.
+Allows change build configs directly in the code, as plus you get configuration versioning.

 What to do with the remaining _Jenkins_ configuration?
-One of the way is to store it in the _SCM_ repository.
+One of ways is to store it in the _SCM_ repository.
-In this case we just need to start a pre-configured _Jenkins_ container on a new setup, Jenkins will pull configuration from repository, and then becomes ready to run its tasks.
+In this case we just need to start a pre-configured _Jenkins_ container on a new setup, Jenkins pulls configuration from repository, and then becomes ready to run its tasks.

-Here below is the instruction how to get _Jenkins_ in the _Docker_ container with persistent configuration on _GitHub_.
+Below there is the instructon how to get _Jenkins_ in the _Docker_ container with persistent configuration on _GitHub_.

 ## Project structure